-Excavation of the marina also began in the late 1990s.
+Excavation of the proposed marina also began in the late 1990s.
 Wet excavation commenced in late 2003 following confirmation from the Department of the Army Corps of Engineers that HASEKO had fulfilled all of the pre-construction requirements.
-Excavated material provides fill for other portions of the Project, thus, marina excavation has been coordinated with the residential and golf course development.
-Although most of the basin excavation has been completed, break-out to the ocean has not yet commenced.
+Excavated material provides fill for other portions of the Project; thus, excavation has been coordinated with the residential and golf course development.
+Although most of the basin excavation has been completed, breakout to the ocean has not commenced.
+On November 6, 2011, HASEKO announced its intention to use the basin as a recreational lagoon to facilitate the completion of the rest of the project.
+Although HASEKO no longer plans to complete a marina, the company is not doing anything that would prohibit someone else from choosing to do so in the distant future once entitlements/permits have been updated/obtained.